 The physical education curriculum consists of courses focused on developing an understanding of physical activity and its contribution to the individual and society.
 Developing a positive attitude toward leading a healthy lifestyle and increased wellness will be a priority for all courses.
 Varsity athletes may satisfy up to a total of 1.5 credit hour in Physical Education for participating in their sport.
 Athletes will receive 0.5 credits for successfully completing a full season of competition.
 In addition, members of the NROTC program may earn 0.5 credit per year for successfully completing each year in the NROTC program.
+Students who participate in the Regiment will earn one credit of PE after the completion of the first year of their program and passing the mandatory fitness examination.
+The programs which lead to an unlimited license require students to participate in the Regiment.
+Those program academic plans have been adjusted to reflect one less credit of PE in their academic plans.
 Any physical education requirement will be established and managed by each individual academic department.